“From Tragedy to Pearl”

 Also after the move, the Lord gave me a heart for women and inspired me to oversee women’s ministry at our church and to speak to the women at our church through a ministry called, Thirsty Thursday and First Friday Feast.

 In the summer of 2012, I believe God told me that the ministry I began in 2009, Pearls of Promise, needed to go outside the church walls.
+I believe that just as to takes years of irritation in an oyster shell to form a beautiful pearl, God can take the years of trials and hardships in our lives and make something beautiful out of them as well.
 Other women were also called and joined our Pearls of Promise team.
 Our first project, The Pearls of Promise Devotional, was published in March, 2013.
 The devotional includes work from 46 different authors.

 The second project is a book I co-authored a book with Catherine Weiskopf, If I Only Had…Wrapping Yourself in God’s Truth During Storms of Insecurity, written to help women overcome life’s obstacles that steal our security.
 If I Only Had…that was released in June 2014 and to date, has won four international, national and regional writing awards.

 Since 2014, I’ve released two children’s books based on the theme The Most Powerful P and was co-editor and contributor for two books of testimonies called Stories of Roaring Faith.

 As I look back over my life, I can relate to the Apostle Paul when he said in Philippians 3:8: What is more, I consider everything a loss compared to the surpassing greatness of knowing Christ Jesus my Lord, for whose sake I have lost all things.
 I consider them rubbish, that I may gain Christ.